Sandrine2016/BGC-NASA-landslide-detection/README.md

 ![overview](./diagrams/project-structure.png)

-News articles are first extracted from online sources and then passed to a model that extracted the landlside's event properties.
+News articles are first extracted from online sources and then passed to a model that extractes the landlside's event properties.

 For Reddit specifically, the data extraction pipeline looks like this: